trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ReducedMockTrilinosOutput/EnableThyra_EnableTests_EnableBoost_ST.txt
    :literal:

-There are a few more behaviors of the TriBITS system this particular configuration shows.
+A few more behaviors of the TriBITS system that this particular configuration use-case shows are described below.

 First, note the enable of the ``ST`` ``Thyra`` subpackages in lines like::